 Art at Tremenheere

 Dramatic landscape and planting provide the backdrop to contemplative but inspirational artworks.
 Internationally and nationally renowned artists such as James Turrell RA, Kishio Suga, David Nash RA, Richard Long RA, Tim Shaw RA and others have interacted with the landscape to create site specific permanent works which harmonise with the setting.
 The land also provides a forum for ever-changing temporary, or even ephemeral arts in all its forms.

 An underground elliptical domed chamber which James Turrell has designed as a space from which to view the sky, especially at twilight.
-Turrell`s work demonstrates influences from his life as a pilot, a light scientist, and a Quaker.
+Turrell`s work demonstrates influences from his life as a pilot, a light artist, and a Quaker.

 Striking installation within the landscape - scaffolding cage encloses bamboo poles which could represent repressed energy in modern society.